An eclectic mix of art, animals, and real-world charm

 - Ueno Zoo for the pandas

-- Museum-hopping around Ueno Park
+- Gallery and museum-hopping around Ueno Park

-- Exploring Ameyoko and Ueno's other backstreets
+- Exploring Ameyoko and Ueno's backstreets

 How to Get There